Job Title: Project Coordinator

 ESSENTIAL DUTIES AND RESPONSIBILITIES:

-- Work collaboratively with the Vegetation & Tree Services Manager to manage and coordinate all key areas of the Vegetation Management program, including:
+• Work collaboratively with Inlailawatash management to manage and coordinate all key aspects of the Ecosystem Restoration Business Unit

 QUALIFICATIONS AND ATTRIBUTES: